“Quality over quantity.”

 The value of consistency extends beyond modern video content marketing.
 It harkens back to the oft-quoted “rule of seven,” a guiding principle from the Golden Age of advertising, which purports that the average prospective customer needs to notice something (like your brand) seven times before they take action.
 By extension, consistent posting elevates the rule of seven to the nth degree by keeping your company fresh and relevant in the eyes of potential leads.

-Brands who post content consistently and maintain consistent voices throughout their content are valued at up to 20% more than their more haphazard peers.
+Brands that post content consistently and maintain consistent voices throughout their content are valued at up to 20% more than their more haphazard peers.
 By posting consistently, your brand maintains its real estate in the hearts and minds of viewers around the world.
-It builds a sense of anticipation for each new content piece, persistently draws in unreliable viewers, and generates an overall impression of brand reliability.
+You’re able to build a sense of anticipation for each new content piece, persistently drawing in unreliable viewers and generating an overall impression of brand stability.

-Unfortunately, for some brands, consistent posting can feel like a whole lot more work that just putting up whatever content you want, whenever you want.
-But this is not necessarily the case.
+Unfortunately, for some brands, consistent posting can feel like a whole lot more work than just putting up whatever content you want, whenever you want.
+But this doesn’t have to be the case.
 Figuring out (and maintaining) a metrically-valid consistent posting strategy is easier than ever, with just a little bit of research, planning, and delegation.

 Study the Numbers

 Before you launch your brand-new, hyper-consistent video content strategy, you need to hit the books and make some hard decisions about what that strategy even is.
 While that may sound like the most obvious first step in the world, only 37% of B2B organizations have a documented strategy for their content creation and distribution.
 That means that just by plotting out a strategy in advance, your brand or company is already pulling ahead of the majority of your less-organized peers.